pattonsgirl/Spring2020-CEG2350/Lab05/README.md

 6. Use the `git` command to `clone` your repository.
 Write the command you used.

 ## Part 2 - Simple Makefile
+**Sample Makefiles for Java and C are posted in this repo.
+Click to view**
 1. Copy your `Lab04` folder to `git/CEG2350/Lab05`.
 Write the command(s) you used.
 2. Check the `status` of your git repository.
 Write the command you used and any output.
 3. Commit and push the folder `Lab05` and its contents to your git repo.
 Write the command(s) you used.